iPad 8 LTE Battery Replacement

 Step 72

-- Gently lift the right antenna cable up like you're giving it a little wave!
+- Gently lift the right antenna cable to get it ready for the next step.

 Step 73

-- Gently slide the pointed end of your spudger under the left antenna cable.
-Give it a little lift to disconnect it, no need to force it!
+- Gently slide the pointed tip of your spudger under the left antenna cable and lift it straight up to disconnect it.
+Nice and easy!

 Tools Used